 Yes, it can be a touchy topic and I fully understand.
 Many parents are advised against the binkie and worry about nipple confusion or getting 'hooked'.
 Because it is for such a short time in the studio, using a binkie is unlikely to have any effect on baby.
 Their natural instinct when awake is to eat, so sometimes a little fooling is enough to get them right back to sleep.
 Should you choose to avoid a binkie, rest assured I will certainly respect your wishes.

 We want to do whatever we can to keep the noise level to a minimum during our session.
-If you have children that will be included in some photos, we recommend bringing them in at the beginning or end of a session and then having someone take them.
+For safety concerns and keeping a calm environment, younger siblings will be asked to leave the studio when not being photographed.
 Only those being photographed should be present, for safety and to help maintain a calm environment.

 Newborn sessions can last anywhere from 2-4 hours since baby runs the show.
 Unfortunately…this isn’t something we can predict!
 We ask that everyone remain calm, should he/she not want to sleep, since your baby will pick up on any frustration in the room.
 And if sleep doesn’t happen, that’s okay!
 Wide-eyed newborn photos are beautiful too.

 Your baby is in safe hands, I promise!
 Feel free to rest or leave the room for a bit if you’d like.
 There have been many parents who’ve used this time to take a nap, …and even run out for a quick meal.

 IN CASE YOU MISSED THAT: RELAX!